 The Top 5 Wedding Dress Alterations Questions Answered

 After you say yes to your wedding dress, the next step in the process is thinking about alterations.
-While your gown will need minor alterations to ensure it fits you like a glove, alterations are even more important if you are looking to make any customizations to your gown.
+Alterations are essential to ensure your gown fits your properly, however if you are looking to do additional customizations you will need more extensive alterations.

-We recently met with Andrea Hoyt, owner of August Veils (and one of our preferred seamstresses!) to bring you the answers to the 5 most commonly asked questions when it comes to your wedding dress alterations.
+Andrea Hoyt, a trusted wedding gown seamstress answers the 5 most commonly asked questions when it comes to your wedding dress alterations.

 1. When do I need to reach out to my seamstress?